PASTORAL MINISTRY HANDBOOK | CHAPTER 7

 Candidates shall be examined by the Ministerial Licensing and Ordination Team.
 They shall present the following to the committee:

 a.
-Five letters of reference.
-These letters should give evidence of the candidate’s faithfulness in Christian living and should be obtained from the following individuals:
+Five references giving evidence of the candidate’s faithfulness in Christian living and suitability of service using the Ministerial Reference for Ministerial Licensing form.
+References should be obtained from the following individuals:

 (1) A faculty or graduate school member in the candidate’s major area of study.